clinttepe/WishThereWas/README.md

 ## WishThereWas
 An open source project wishlist - what projects you wish existed.
-Maybe yu'll find out they exist or you'll inspire someone to build them.
+Maybe you'll find out they exist or you'll inspire someone to build them.

 - [Languages](#languages)
   - [JavaScript](#javascript)